Showing posts with label Heaven 17. Show all posts

 As "Let Me Go!" didn't make much impression on the charts, I wasn't aware of it at the time of release.
 In fact, I didn't really come to listen to Heaven 17 in earnest until 1992 when the Brothers In Rhythm remix of "Temptation" became a big hit.
 I used to think the original version of "Temptation" sounded frail and old fashioned, but today I'd argue the pounding TR-909 and Korg M1 presets of the remix have dated much more than the superb original we hear on this album.

 "Come Live With Me" is another hit single that deserves your attention.
-Too many times Heaven 17 failed to hone the winning formula, but this and the proceeding track mark their commercial peak.
+Too many times Heaven 17 failed to hone the winning formula, but this and the preceding track mark their commercial peak.

 "Lady Ice and Mr Hex" is a jazz influenced number that points to the sound of future albums where the band threw the baby out with the bathwater and stopped using electronic instruments.
 Things improve with the surprisingly catchy dance track "We Live So Fast" which also lends is melody and chord structure to the less frenetic final track, "The Best Kept Secret".4/5